cs-soc-tudublin/docs/docs/procedures/connecting-to-vaultwarden.md

 This allows us a secure, single location to store all password for all accounts used by the soc, and control account access based on committee role.

-!!!
-"NOT FOR PERSONAL USE!"
+!!! danger "NOT FOR PERSONAL USE!"

 	The VaultWarden is configured to not let you save your own passwords.